-It is a criminal offence under the Act to:
+It is a criminal offence to:

-alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure of the information that a data subject is entitled to receive.
+• alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure of the information that a data subject is entitled to receive.

 11. Direct Marketing (the communication by whatever means of any advertising or marketing material which is directed to individuals)